jhvanderschee/hugocodex/content/en/posts/image-compression-for-the-lazy.md

 date: 2022-06-19
 ---

 No, this is not about lazy loading.
 We are talking about image compression only, as images are an important part of your page load (20% on average).
 Every byte counts when you want to [get a 100% Google Lighthouse Score](https://www.usecue.com/blog/how-to-get-a-100-google-lighthouse-score/).
-I was happy to find that [Boris Smus](https://github.com/borismus/image-zoom) did some great [ground work](https://web.dev/easy-high-dpi-images/) on [this topic](https://www.filamentgroup.com/lab/compressive-images.html), suggesting that a 'highly compressed 2x image is smaller in size and looks better than the uncompressed 1x image'.
-I used one of Boris his examples to illustrate this article, in which we will try to avoid any visible compression artifacts, while still compressing our image(s) significantly.
+I was happy to find that [Boris Smus](https://github.com/borismus/image-zoom) did some great [groundwork](https://web.dev/easy-high-dpi-images/) on [this topic](https://www.filamentgroup.com/lab/compressive-images.html), suggesting that a 'highly compressed 2x image is smaller in size and looks better than the uncompressed 1x image'.
+I used one of Boris's examples to illustrate this article, in which we will try to avoid any visible compression artifacts, while still compressing our image(s) significantly.

 > We will try to avoid any visible compression artifacts, while still compressing our image(s) significantly.

 ## Our image

-Consider the following 'retina-ready' image of 881.7kb (0.9Mb) of this orange Lamborgini sports car.
-This images has four time the amount of pixels you are seeing, when you are on a device with a non-retina display.
+Consider the following 'retina-ready' image of 881.7kb (0.9Mb) of this orange Lamborghini sports car.
+This image has four times the number of pixels you are seeing, when you are on a device with a non-retina display.
 It looks perfect on any screen... but the fact that you just downloaded almost 1Mb is terrible.

 <p><img src="/uploads/car/2x-100.jpg" width="568"/></p>

 We could save a lot of bandwidth by adding a 'source set'.
 This would instruct the browser to get a low resolution version on non-retina displays.
 This means we use a 1x image and a 2x image.
-Both these images could be compressed to save even more bandwith.
+Both these images could be compressed to save even more bandwidth.
 But what is the right amount of compression for images on retina and non-retina displays?
 <br>

 |Quality|Size|